dart-lang/site-www/src/_guides/libraries/library-tour.md

 HttpRequest to dynamically load JSON data or any other resource from a web server.
 You can also dynamically send data to a web server.

-The following examples assume all resources are served from the same web server that hosts the script itself.
-Due to security restrictions in the browser, the HttpRequest class can’t easily use resources that are hosted on an origin that is different from the origin of the app.
-If you need to access resources that live on a different web server, you need to either use a technique called JSONP or enable CORS headers on the remote resources.

 #### Getting data from the server